bhisaac/5eFP/5eFP-SRD.md

 **Minion.** Minions represent simple encounters.
 Monster encounters treat minions as creatures with minimal stats that can only sustain one point of damage with MAX wounds of 1.
 Non-monster encounters represent situations where PCs must meet a single challenge to overcome the encounter.
 Examples: a trap that does not reset or picking a lock.
 While minion monster encounters are resolved in rounds, non-monster encounters may take minutes to resolve.

 Some creature minions have the critter tag.
 Critters are typically tiny or small creatures.
 They deal 0 damage, have a +1 bonus and a DC of 10.
 Critters can be upgraded.
 An upgraded critter shares the same base statistics as minions, but they do not add LEVEL to their base values.
+A critter can be further upgraded to add LEVEL to base values.

 **Elite.** Elites represent advanced encounters which may include a number of minion encounters.
 Monster encounters treat elites as creatures with advanced stats and features.
 Non-monster encounters represent situations where PCs must overcome adversity several times before achieving completion.
 Examples: convince a skeptical creature of something or gather clues.
 While elite monster encounters are resolved in rounds, non-monster elite encounters may take an hour to resolve.